TwoPizza9621536/twopizza9621536.github.io/main/about/about.markdown

 Add the license notice and the link of the [CC BY-SA 4.0][1] license as part of the attribution too.

-If you remix or build upon of this website use the CC License Chooser (use the beta version) and select must CC BY-SA and attribute me my putting my name in the author section.
+If you remix, adapt, transform or build upon of this website use the CC License Chooser (use the beta version) and select must CC BY-SA and attribute me by putting my name in the author section.
 You may want to edit the metadata to hyperlink my name to this website and the page of the source material.

-If it is a slight modification, indicate the modification from the original.
+If there is a modification, indicate the modification from the original.

 For more info, here is the official CC website for [attribution](https://creativecommons.org/use-remix/attribution){:target="blank" rel="noreferrer noopener"}